Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Yes, most tools allow you to select multiple playlists and start a batch transfer.

-Does this also work for "liked"/favorite titles?
+Does this also work for "liked" or favorite tracks?

-Can we keep Deezer and Spotify synchronized?
+Can I keep Deezer and Spotify synced?

 Is it free?